DavidAllX/eleventy-base-blog/content/blog/building-mount-purpose.md

 ## Walking Away from the Summit

-I had built a $5 million annual revenue social media agency.
+I had built a $4.6 million annual revenue social media agency.
+The first in Washington, DC.
 By conventional metrics, I had summited.
 Success.
 Revenue.
 Recognition.
 All the markers that tell you you've made it.

 And then I looked at what I was building.
 At whose interests I was serving.
 At the distance between my principles and my practice.